 - Complete the application online using the University's school code 003794

-- The application is available online beginning Jan.
-1
+- The application is available online beginning Oct.
+1 of the preceding year

 - In order to submit your FAFSA application, you will need to request a Personal Identification number (PIN).
 Instructions on how to apply for the PIN are available at www.pin.ed.gov.

 *If the student and/or parents have not yet completed their current years tax returns, the income information can be estimated on the FAFSA application to meet the priority deadline.
 However, once their taxes have been completed the student and/or parent will need to go back on to the FAFSA application and use the IRS Data Retrieval Tool.

 If you are a Hope/DREAM Act and/or DACA students, you may apply for a Washington State Need Grant through the Washington Application for State Financial Aid (WASFA) -- a free application for non-citizens who wish to apply for financial aid in the state of Washington.
 Applications open Jan 1.

 As a former or active duty service member or military family member, your road to financial aid begins by applying for your VA benefits with eBenefits.

 (Complete details on applying for benefits and admission to Saint Martin's are available through our veterans assistance website.)

 If you are eligible for federal or state aid, your first step is to file either a FAFSA or WASFA.